anatoliastack/anatoliastack/README.md

 ## 🎯 Who Is This For?

-Anadolu Stack is built for developers who:
+Anatolia Stack is built for developers who:

 - Build admin panels and internal tools
 - Develop business-critical applications